 - Week Four: gym 2 times

 (If I have a specific diet or any other details.
-I would add that into my weekly breakdown as well.)
+I would add that to my weekly breakdown as well.)

 Step 7: The Semi-obsessive breakdown